A SMART COMMUNITY INVESTMENT…

 *All donations above $2 are tax deductible and every cent of your donation goes toward book deliveries.

 With the help of the ABS, we can forecast the number of books likely to be needed over a ten-year horizon in a region and therefore the cost of activating a community.
-Rotary Central Launceston are funding the Ravenswood community through their annual golf day as an example.
-The exclusive adoption of a region starts from $15,000 per year in an area with approximately 250 families.
+As an example, Rotary Central Launceston are funding the Ravenswood community through their annual golf day.

 STate sponsorshipS